esamattis/backbone.viewmaster/README.md

 ## Event bubbling

-In order to keep views decoupled and resusable their implementation should not asume anything about their parents.
+In order to keep views decoupled and resusable their implementation should not assume anything about their parents.
 When you need to communicate with the parent use events to send messages to them.
 Backbone.ViewMaster helps with this by implementing DOM like event bubbling: Event triggered in a child view is also seen on its parents all the way up to the view tree unless explicitly